-That's why we collaborate with Ivy Tech Community College and Vincennes University to offer the Connect Program, which allows Indiana residents who are denied admission to Ball State out of high school to earn college credit while working toward admission.
+Ball State University collaborates with Ivy Tech Community College and Vincennes University to offer the Connect Program, which allows Indiana residents who are not admissible to Ball State out of high school to earn college credit while working toward admission.
+Prospective transfer students can only enroll in the Connect Program if they have been offered the opportunity.
+A student does not have to be enrolled in the Connect Program to transfer to Ball State.
 Successful completion of this program guarantees you admission to Ball

 State as a transfer student to continue your baccalaureate degree

-What's next?See what the next steps are as you near completion of the Connect Program.
+See what the next steps are as you near completion of the Connect Program.